SthAneal/rawWebTemplate/README.md

 # FrontEnd:

+Generate your own favicon for the site and place it inside public folder.
+You can use https://favicon-generator.org/ to create and download your own favicon.

 All the data required for the front-end will be handled by FrontEndContext.tsx file inside the context directory.
 The structure of the front-end state is as below;

 ```json